Pack3tL0ss/ConsolePi/README.md

 # Known Issues

-- **Numerous breaking changes as a result of Raspbian Bookworm.**  As of Oct 2023 Raspbian is based off of Debian Bookworm.
-With that comes a number of changes that break functions of the ConsolePi.
-The biggest change is Bookworm now uses NetworkManager rather than dhcpcd/wpa_supplicant.
-This breaks [AutoHotSpot](#autoHotSpot), and [Automatic PushBullet Notifications](#automatic-pushbullet-notification) for sure and likely impacts [Automatic VPN](#automatic-openvpn-tunnel), and [ZTP Orchestration](#ztp-orchestration).
-Work is underway to update ConsolePi to detect and accomodate both scenarios (pre and post Bookworm).

 - :bangbang: *Not an issue, but a breaking change in ser2net if you've upgraded.*  Bullseye updates the ser2net available from the package repo from 3.x to 4.x this is a significant change.
 Functionality wise it's a very good thing, ser2net 4.x brings a lot more flexibility and connectivity options, but it means if you already have aliases that were configured (via `consolepi-addconsole` or the rename(`rn`) option in `consolepi-menu`) against the ser2net v3 config `/etc/ser2net.conf`...
 Those are no longer what ser2net uses for the TELNET connections.

   Good news though.
 As of v2023-6.0 the various options mentioned above for adding/updating/renaming adapter aliases now work with the v4 config (`/etc/ser2net.yaml`).
 Not only that, but there is now a migration command `consolepi-convert` which will migrate an existing ser2net v3 config to v4.